By Kea Yoshinaka, TIWP Student

 At the end of the summer, my family and I went to New York for my little brother’s baseball tournament.
 We took the opportunity to go a few days early and explore New York City.
 I remember walking a block or two from my hotel to a store that I had wanted to stop by, in a little black dress that I had never worn before.
 I saved it just for this trip.
 As I walked, I was cat-called three times and stared at dozens.
 That sounds stuck up, but it wasn’t because I was pretty or I had cool clothes or something.
 I realized as I sped up that it was because I was young.
 I was young and I was alone.
 And men took that chance to prey—like vultures to a deer carcass.

 By sixteen, I’ve figured it out.
-Don’t go out alone, especially not past dark, don’t leave your drink alone at a party, even if it’s with your best guy friends.
-Sit tall, cross your legs, do your hair, smile.
+Don’t go out alone, especially not past dark, don’t leave your drink alone at a party, even if it’s with your best guy friend.
 Sit tall.
 Cross your legs.
 Do your hair.
 Smile.
 If anything happens, it’s your fault.
 You owe it to the world to be whatever it wants you to be.